Top-level declarations

 type Identifier

-This declares a nonempty but otherwise uninterpreted type.
+A declaration type A declares A to be a nonempty but otherwise uninterpreted type.

-There are two built-in types, so the use of type is
+There are three built-in types, bool, int, and tag.
+The use of a type is therefore

 Type ::=